Suddenly (1954 film): Plot

+Pop had broken the TV earlier and phoned the TV repair man, Jud, who now arrives and is made to join the others.
+Baron sends one of his henchmen down to the station to check on the president's schedule, but he arouses the suspicion of the police and is killed in a shootout.
+Meanwhile Pop pretends he has heart pains and sends Pidge to look for pills in his dresser.
+There Pidge sees his grandfather's loaded service revolver and exchanges it for his toy cap gun.

-When the hostages try to appeal to Baron’s patriotism, it becomes clear that he has none: he has been hired to kill the president for money.
-But when Baron is confronted by the sheriff on the risks of killing the president, including whether he will ever see (let alone live to enjoy) his money, Baron's remaining henchman begins to show some reluctance to go through with the assassination.
-For Baron, however, these are the very least of his concerns, and it soon becomes clear that he is a psychopath whose pleasure comes from killingwho he kills and for what reason being of little importance to him.
+Now the hostages try to appeal to Baron's patriotism, but he makes clear that he has none.
+But when Baron is confronted by the sheriff on the risks of killing the president, including whether he will ever see his money, Baron's remaining henchman begins to show some reluctance to go through with the assassination.
+For Baron, however, these are the least of his concerns, and it soon becomes clear that he is a psychopath dismissed from the army for his love of killing.

-In the meantime, the assassins have mounted a WWII German sniper rifle onto a metal table by the window overlooking the train station.
+The assassins have mounted a sniper rifle onto a metal table by the window overlooking the tracks.
 Jud, under the guise of fixing the TV, discreetly hooks the table up to the 5000-volt plate output of the family television.
 Pop Benson then intentionally spills a cup of water on the floor beneath the table.
-Although the hope is that Baron will be shocked and killed in this way, it is his remaining henchman who touches the table first and is electrocuted, reflexively firing the rifle repeatedly and attracting the attention of police at the train station.
-Baron shoots and mortally wounds Jud, disconnects the electrical hook-up and aims the rifle as the president's train arrives at the station, only to see the train pass straight through.
-As an utterly surprised Baron says “[i]t didn’t stop,” Ellen Benson shoots Baron in the abdomen, and Shaw picks up a gun and shoots him a second time.
-Baron, having dropped to the floor, begs for mercy —— "No, don't...no, please...no, no, no" —— and dies.
+Although the hope is that Baron will be shocked and killed in this way, it is his henchman who touches the table first and is electrocuted, reflexively firing the rifle repeatedly and attracting the attention of the agents below.
+Baron shoots and mortally wounds Jud, disconnects the electrical hook-up and aims the rifle as the president's train arrives, only to see it pass straight through.
+As Baron gapes in surprise, Ellen Benson grabs the revolver from the top of the dresser and shoots Baron in the abdomen, then Shaw picks up a gun and shoots him a second time.
+Baron dies appealing for mercy.

-In the aftermath of the harrowing incident, outside the local hospital Shaw confirms to Ellen that Jud “didn’t make it.”
-Telling Ellen that he needs to go back to his office, Shaw then makes plans to meet Ellen after church the next day, and they kiss.
-After she leaves, a driver stops to ask for directions and then asks for the name of the town.
-When Shaw says it is “Suddenly,” the driver notes that “that’s a funny name for a town.”
-After the driver pulls away, Shaw says to himself, "Oh, I don't know.
+Outside the local hospital in the aftermath of the incident, Shaw confirms to Ellen that Jud "didn’t make it."
+Telling Ellen that he needs to go back to his office, Shaw now makes plans to meet Ellen after church the next day, a proposal she had refused earlier, and they kiss.
+After she leaves, there is a reprise of the opening scene in which a driver stops to get directions and then asks for the name of the town.
+When Shaw tells him it is "Suddenly", the driver remarks that "that’s a funny name for a town".
+As the driver is pulling away, Shaw says to himself, "Oh, I don't know.
 I don't know about that."